 He features on the sort of over bored, self assured kids living for the now, with no faith in or care for the future, hard drugs their preferred escape from the mundanity of their daily existence, begging the question what went wrong?
 These aren’t street kids born of poverty or a life of violence (some of them anyway) or mental illness, just kids like you and me fallen onto the wrong side of the tracks by a series of bad choices.

 Thanks to the massive success of ‘Kids’, his and Harmony Korines feature film on the subject, based around the gritty, drugs’n’sex fueled, lives of NY skater teens, peppered by the sort of casual violence most of us only see on the movies, Larry became a household name and managed to get funding for the rest of his projects including the terrifying ‘Ken Park’, ‘What’s up rockers’ and rumour has it he’ll be behind the camera bringing us a full length documentary on rising hip hop upstarts Odd Future.
+Have a closer look at this post about latest women fashion trends in photography.

-From the initial reaction to his work it was clear that suburban America wasn’t ready for Clark’s reflection of the society they had indeed created, whilst the world at large (we own a russian dubbed version of the original ‘Ken Park’ (b& in the US), flocked to see the film, hollywood was having none of it, that is until the money from Kids came rolling in and the money made finally gave credence to Larry and his work.
+From the initial reaction to his work it was clear that suburban America wasn’t ready for Lary Clark’s reflection of the society they had indeed created, whilst the world at large (we own a Russian dubbed version of the original ‘Ken Park’ (b& in the US), flocked to see the film, Hollywood was having none of it, that is until the money from Kids came rolling in and the money made finally gave credence to Larry and his work.
 Clark has since been given carte blanche’ to film whatever he sees fit and his work remains as shocking, fascinating and true to life as one would expect even to this day.

 For his newest ‘What do you do for fun?’ exhibition at the Simon Lee Gallery, running until the 2nd of April, Clark is presenting us with a monochromatic body of his work spanning his career to date.
-Clearly not for the faint hearted the show pulls no punches and will send many a weekend warrior running back to the safety of their cannabis spliffs and xbox lifestyles.
-Larry provides us with a look into the reality and horror of violence, real sex, hard drug abuse, hedonism and a live-fast lifestyle with dying young a regular occurence.
-More than a few of Clark’s subjects’ ended up gettin’ ‘the blues’, death, as explained by Matt Dillon in Drugstore Cowboy (no more junk for deadies), Requiem for a dream this ain’t.
+Clearly not for the faint hearted the show pulls no punches and will send many a weekend warrior running back to the safety of their cannabis spliffs and Xbox lifestyles.
+Larry provides us with a look into the reality and horror of violence, real sex, hard drug abuse, hedonism and a live-fast lifestyle with dying young a regular occurrence.
+More than a few of Clark’s subjects’ ended up getting’ ‘the blues’, death, as explained by Matt Dillon in Drugstore Cowboy (no more junk for deadies), Requiem for a dream this ain’t.

 Most up and coming photographers avoid the skate parks and dingy bars that surround the train station for fear of getting the £9000 DSLR mummy bought them stolen by a deranged crackhead but this is Larry’s world and this is Larry’s art.
+If you are interested in hot fashion trends right now, this post about Meghan Markle can be your perfect source.

 Clark’s ability to gain access to this sort of world is what has made him a genuine legend in the field of photojournalism and has influenced many, many watered down fashion shoots, ads and totally boring student portfolios we keep getting sent (Please stop sending us pictures of your boring stoner mates smoking reefers and passing out drunk, it doesn’t make you ‘edgy’ and ‘dangerous’ like Larry, it juts makes us want to stab you in your spoilt middle-class twat faces with dirty needles).